 - Seize opportunities to upskill.
 Employers still value the communication, analytical, and critical thinking skills that college graduates have.
 But hiring managers often look for specific, technical abilities as well.
 Building these “last mile” skills—whether through online tools, volunteering, or technical classes—can make all the difference.

 - Explore Avenica.
 We don’t like to toot our own horn, but preventing underemployment is kind of a big thing for us.
-Avenica specifically works with college graduates to help them identify their career goals, interests, and skills and then match them to opportunities that are the right fit.
+Avenica works to help professionals identify their career goals, interests, and skills and then match them to opportunities that are the right fit.

 Whether you’re still in college, mere months away from graduation, or already out in the working world, underemployment may be lurking.
 But there are steps you can take to keep it at bay.
 Educate yourself about this trend and you’ve taken a big step toward building a successful career for the long term.